Skip to content

 Trevaunance Cove, St Agnes

-Dogs on leads allowed on this family favourite pebbly beach all year round, with clear water, a surf break, and rock pools perfect for little explorers.
-Many of the local bars, cafes and pubs are dog friendly, including Schooners beachfront restaurant bar and The Driftwood Spars, a traditional Cornish pub and seafood restaurant.
+A family favourite, this sand and pebble beach has clear water, a surf break, and plenty of rock pools perfect for little explorers.
+Many of the local bars, cafes and pubs are dog friendly, including Schooners beachfront restaurant and The Driftwood Spars, a traditional Cornish pub and seafood restaurant.

 Watergate Bay, Newquay

-Dog friendly beach all year round, Watergate Bay is a two-mile beach in a valley between Newquay and Padstow.
-A hub for water sports, and with several dog friendly beachside restaurants and bars.
+Watergate Bay is a two-mile beach in a valley tucked between Newquay and Padstow.
+A hub for water sports, and with several dog friendly beachside restaurants and bars, it’s an ideal day out for you and your doggo!
+Take a walk along the sand, or head up the coastal path towards Porth Island for stunning views.

 If you fancy a getaway with your four-legged friend, take a look at our dog friendly holiday cottages to find the place for you!